oVirt/ovirt-site/source/feature/gluster-hooks-management.html.md

 4. Hook status (Enabled, Disabled, Missing)
 5. Content type (Binary/Text)
 6. Checksum
-7. Content text (Stored only in case type is non-binary)
+7. Content text (Stored in base64 encoded format)
 8. Conflict Status

 Conflict Status is a 3 bit representation of the conflicts found between servers for the hook.